tothur/Respiratory-Virus-Dashboard/Qubit/# One Ocean Expedition.md

 ## Seeing the impacts of climate change on the Pacific Islands

-"When we were able to get on some of the islands, I think that's what was a big highlight, because in the end, at sea, it is the same all the time." - said Enberg.
+"When we were able to get on some of the islands, I think that's what was a big highlight, because in the end, at sea, it is the same all the time." - said Enberg, adding that 35 students spent 3 weeks on Fiji, on some days living in local villages, and they were the ones who got the most interaction with local people.

 "35 of the students were on Fiji for 3 weeks, that was something that was planned all the way.
 They were the ones who got the most interaction with the local people, so they lived some days in the local villages and interacted with the UN in Fiji and they tried to understand a place where the climate effects are already quite visible.
 People actually have had to move their village because the ocean was destroying it and things like that so."